cchamilt/WindowsMelodyRecovery/docs/MODULE_INITIALIZATION.md

-# Windows Missing Recovery - Module Initialization
+# Windows Melody Recovery - Module Initialization

 ## Overview

-The Windows Missing Recovery module uses a comprehensive initialization system that ensures proper loading of all components, validation of dependencies, and setup of the module environment.
+The Windows Melody Recovery module uses a comprehensive initialization system that ensures proper loading of all components, validation of dependencies, and setup of the module environment.
 This document describes how the initialization system works and how to use it.

 ## Initialization Process